 Recent guests include Ko Barrett, Deputy Assistant Administrator for Research at the National Oceanic and Atmospheric Administration (NOAA); Vanessa Nakate, climate activist and founder of the Rise Up Movement; and Patrick Verkooijen, CEO of the Global Center on Adaptation.

-Like “Outrage and Optimism”, “Sustainable(ish)” steers clear of conversations that only focus on how mind-bogglingly huge an ecological problem is.
-Instead, its eminently practical approach is geared toward the small steps you can take every day.
+Like “Outrage and Optimism”, “Sustainable(ish)” is a sustainability podcast that steers clear of conversations that only focus on how mind-bogglingly huge an ecological problem is.
+Instead, its eminently practical approach is geared toward the small steps you can take every day for more sustainable living.
 That way, hopelessness won’t lead you down the dark hole of overwhelming dread.